flybywiresim/discord-bot-utils/.github/CONTRIBUTING.md

 2. You can do this manually or using the command line by typing `cp .env.example .env`.
 3. Fill out the `.env` file with your environment variables.

-> [!NOTE]
-> Don't use the `.env` file to configure the `NODE_CONFIG_ENV` value, while useful to store an expected value, the actual config gets loaded before the `.env` file gets loaed.
-Check the section on config files in this document for more details.

 ### Ban Appeal Form

 A ban appeal form is sent to a user when they are banned.
 The URL for the form is stored as an environment variable, `BAN_APPEAL_URL`.
 For testing, you could set to a URL like `https://flybywiresim.com/`.